Last Updated on

 Except for the bridges so are the Kasbah traditional neighbourhood and market worth a visit, together with the old French Theater that’s still in its original shape, and it’s a great example of French architecture.

 There are a few famous buildings to see around the city like Charles de Gaulle old residence (closed for public), the parliament and there is even an old Jewish synagogue in the town.

 And just like Algiers and Oran so is there´s also an old cable car across the gorge in the town, but it was closed down during my visit.

-The old train station (still running ) is another example of the old French colonial history that Algeria was part of.
-On the eastern outskirts of the town is the huge mosque located, also worth a stop, it´s possible to walk there, but it´s much easier just to take a taxi for about 1USD.
+The old train station (still running ) is another example of the former French colonial history that Algeria was part of.
+On the eastern outskirts of the town is the colossal Mosque located, also worth a stop, it´s possible to walk there, but it´s much easier just to take a taxi for about 1USD.

 The Emir Abdelkader Mosque was built in 1994 and one of the biggest in the country, its one of the world´s biggest mosque where it has a capacity of 15 000 worshipers at the same time, the 107meter tall minarets are visible to see from most of the city.
 It’s also Algeria’s first modern Islamic university.